 - How much do I need to retire?

-In the moment, please take time to reflect on how you are doing.
-Know the cost of your needs and wants, your FI number.
+At the moment, please take time to reflect on how you are doing.
+Know the cost of your needs and wants your FI number.
 See if it is consistent with what you want your life to be now.
 Ask if you are living your life with intention.